 Italian at Bristol has an international reputation for world-leading research in cultural studies, spanning the Middle Ages to the present day.
-Our staff lead research projects on Italian 20th-century history, Italian cinema audiences, Naples and the Italian nation, and The Renaissance Decameron.
-We are a vibrant and innovative interdisciplinary research community of academic staff, postgraduates, and postdoctoral fellows.
+Our staff lead research projects on modern Italian history; Dante and the idea of Italy; Italian cinema, Naples in cultural production, and the Renaissance Decameron.
+We are a vibrant and innovative interdisciplinary research community of academic staff, postgraduates, and occasional postdoctoral fellows.

 The Department of Italian is renowned for its innovative and wide-ranging research, ranging from the medieval period to contemporary Italy.
 We foster an approach that integrates textual studies into broader cultural and material histories.
 Our key strengths are medieval studies, book history, twentieth and twenty-first century Italian history and memory, film studies (with a focus on stars and audiences), and cultural representations of Naples.

 - Dante and early lyric poetry: modern literary and political appropriations of Dante.

 - Medieval and Renaissance Italian literature and culture: Boccaccio and the reception of his works; manuscript and early modern print culture; histories of reading; artists’ books.